checarlos87/django-inventory-management/README.md

 # Django Inventory Management
 A deliberately simple Django app for managing inventory at an IT enterprise.
-This app produces straight-forward HTML with very simple CSS.
-It is meant to be plugged in to Django's admin or similar backend database management app.
+This app produces straightforward HTML with very simple CSS.
+It is meant to be plugged in to Django's admin or a similar backend database management app.

 ## Installing
 Clone the repo into a Django project.